 Commission Decision 2010/221/EU approving national measures for limiting the impact of certain diseases in aquaculture animals and wild aquatic animals in accordance with Article 43 of Council Directive 2006/88/EC.

 Rules governing trade and import from non-EU countries

 Commission Regulation (EC) No 1251/2008 implementing Council Directive 2006/88/EC as regards conditions and certification requirements for the placing on the market and import into the Community of aquaculture animals and products thereof and laying down a list of vector species.
 All of the amendments and consolidated versions are available on this link.

-Council Directive 97/78/EC and Council Directive 91/496/EEC lay down provisions that allow Member States or the Commission to take immediate action in the event that an outbreak of a disease presents a serious threat to animal or public health.
+Council Directive 97/78/EC and Council Directive 91/496/EEC lay down provisions that allow EU countries or the Commission to take immediate action in the event that an outbreak of a disease presents a serious threat to animal or public health.
 Action taken can include the suspension of imports from all or part of the territory concerned or the adoption of special conditions in respect to products from the territory.